 Class Abstraction

-PHP has abstract classes and methods.
-Classes defined as abstract cannot be instantiated, and any class that contains at least one abstract method must also be abstract.
-Methods defined as abstract simply declare the method's signature; they cannot define the implementation.
+PHP has abstract classes, methods, and properties.
+Classes defined as abstract cannot be instantiated, and any class that contains at least one abstract method or property must also be abstract.
+Methods defined as abstract simply declare the method's signature and whether it is public or protected; they cannot define the implementation.
+Properties defined as abstract may declare a requirement for get or set behavior, and may provide an implementation for one, but not both, operations.

 When inheriting from an abstract class, all methods marked abstract in the parent's class declaration must be defined by the child class, and follow the usual inheritance and signature compatibility rules.